 1. Keep it simple.

 Your CV format should be simple and should clearly state your potentials and skills in a single glance.
 Keep in mind that the interviewer may not read every single line.
-So keywords in your resume are important and that is what interviewer look for.
+So keywords in your resume are important and that is what the interviewer looks for.

 It is important to keep your CV format precise and not to clutter it with too many or unnecessary details.

 2. Be honest.

 Be completely honest while creating your CV.
 Do not brag, it’s not going to take you anywhere.
 In fact, it may increase the chances of your rejection.
 Make sure that you can answer any questions related to the points mentioned in your CV.

 If you are not sure, please write the sentence as – “Basic knowledge of XYZ.”
 Yes, it is still fair rather than getting trapped by an interviewer.